 Each academic program may also take subject matter specific excursions to help round out the student experience.

 Get ahead of college living by experiencing the variety of amenities that UCLA has to offer during your Summer Springboard program, from the dining hall, to your university dormitory, and more!

-Summer Springboard staff, in the form of Resident Advisors (RAs), live on each floor to create a community, provide support, plan activities, and help students get the most out of their stay at UCLA.
-Other members of the Summer Springboard staff also live on campus and are available to support students and address emergencies, 24 hours a day.
+Summer Springboard staff live on each floor to create a community, provide support, plan activities, and help students get the most out of their program.
+Other members of the Summer Springboard staff, including the Campus Director, Assistant Campus Director, and other staff also reside within the dorms during the course of the program and are available to support students and address emergencies, 24 hours a day.

 All dormitories have 24-hour security and require electronic keys to enter each building and dorm room.
 UCLA Police is available 24/7 and makes regular patrols of the campus and residence halls.
 Students are also required to be in their rooms past 10PM for safety and accountability purposes.

-Vending is available in each dormitory, as well as an ice machine and water filtration station.
-Students are encouraged to bring reusable water bottles and fill their bottles with ice water regularly!
+Snack and drink vending is available in each dormitory, as well as an ice machine and water filtration station.
+Students are highly encouraged to bring reusable water bottles and fill their bottles with ice water regularly.
 Laundry machines are also available in each dormitory, with washers and dryers.
 Past rates have been $1/wash and $0.75/dry.
 WiFi is available throughout the dormitory.

 The university is committed to providing a healthy, smoke-free environment for students, faculty and staff.
 Accordingly, no smoking or vaping is permitted in student rooms or inside buildings, including lounges and balconies.

-Note: The program takes place in Los Angeles at the conference and training center on the University of California Los Angeles campus (UCLA).
+Note: Summer Springboard's program takes place in Los Angeles on the University of California Los Angeles (UCLA) campus.
 It is not run by UCLA and they are not responsible for the Summer Springboard program in any way.